 The surface of Great Britain varies greatly: mountainous Highlands, vast Lowlands, forests, grassy meadows.
 The mountains are not very high.
 The highest mountain peaks are Ben Nevis in Scotland (1,347 m) and Snowdon in Wales (1,085 m).
 There are many beautiful lakes in Northwest England, which form the famous Lake District.
 The rivers in Great Britain are not long.
 The most important of them are the Severn, the Thames, the Clyde and the Trent.
 Most of them flow into the North Sea.
-The mountains, the

-Atlantic Ocean and the warm waters of the Gulf Stream influence the climate of Great Britain.
+The mountains, the Atlantic Ocean and the warm waters of the Gulf Stream influence the climate of Great Britain.
 It is mild the whole year round.

-The United Kingdom is a highly industrialized country.
+The United Kingdom is a highly developed industrial country.
 It lives by manufacture, trade, financial and commercial services, and tourism.
-Major manufactures include motor vehicles, aerospace equipment, electronic data-processing and telecommunication equipment, metal goods, and chemicals.
+Major manufactures include motor vehicles, electronic equipment, metal goods, and chemicals.
 The United Kingdom has few natural resources.
 Agriculture provides 60% of the food needed.
 The remainder of the food supply and most raw materials are imported.
-The UK imports wheat, meat, butter, livestock feeds, tea, tobacco, wool, and timber.
+The UK imports wheat, meat, butter, tea, tobacco, wool.
 The country exports machinery, ships, locomotives, aircraft, and motor vehicles.